 Since WiFi wasn't working for me, all battery testing was with WiFi off.
 Here are the results from EKEN H8 Pro battery testing for a single battery...

-The EKEN H8 Pro can be purchased right now for $139.99 USD through Amazon USA making it an extremely affordable action camera solution and considering the large and complete bundle it comes with including two batteries, charging dock, and selfie stick, the EKEN H8 Pro presents a formidable valuable proposition.
-It's no wonder why the EKEN H8 Pro is selling well and running out of stock on Amazon.com.
+The EKEN H8 Pro is currently available for purchase at a price of $139.99 USD on Amazon USA.
+This makes it an incredibly affordable option for those in search of an action camera.
+The package includes a comprehensive bundle with two batteries, a charging dock, and a selfie stick, adding significant value to the purchase.
+It comes as no surprise that the EKEN H8 Pro is selling well and frequently running out of stock on Amazon.com.

 Some Amazon Deals That May Interest You!

 The EKEN H8 Pro stands out as a remarkable value in the action camera market, offering 4K capabilities at an affordable price point.
 It has made good quality 4K footage accessible to a wider audience without the need to spend significantly more money.
 Among the budget Chinese action cameras I've tested, the EKEN H8 Pro proves to be the best so far, thanks to its Ambarella A12S75 chipset, which provides a significant upgrade over cheaper alternatives.

 While the EKEN H8 Pro is capable of 4K recording with its Ambarella chipset, it's important to note that the Sony IMX078 image sensor is technically a 1080p sensor.
 So, while it's not entirely true 4K, the EKEN H8 Pro still outperforms many competitors in its category.
 Overall, I am satisfied with the video and photo quality it delivers, especially considering its price point.
 The ability to record in 2.7K at 60fps is particularly useful for capturing motion-oriented footage.